Congratulations on Your New Job Email Example

 Don't let that stop you from sending a congratulations message.
 Keep communications open with an upbeat and supportive email.

-If you maintain a positive relationship with them, even after a competitive job search where they were chosen over you, you can learn more about their new job and use this information to craft your applications to similar positions in the future.
+If you maintain a positive relationship with them, you can learn more about their new job and use this information to craft your applications to similar positions in the future.
 Follow up with another note in a couple of weeks, suggesting getting together to see how things are going.